MarketcheckCarsInc/marketcheck-api-sdk-php/docs/Api/DealerApi.md

 Find car dealers around

 The dealers API returns a list of dealers around a given point and radius.
-Max radius of only 50 miles is supported.

 ### Example
 ```php